If you plan to ask for a flexible schedule where you work, let’s face it: approaching your manager can be nerve-wracking.

 The Best Way to Ask for a Flexible Schedule

 Set an appointment with your manager and be ready to present and discuss your written proposal which details your proposed flexible work plan and how it will work.

-Why is a written proposal so critical to getting approval of your request?
-Without a well-organized document, you sap the muscle out of your flexible work request strategy in at least three ways:
+Without a well-organized document, you sap the muscle out of your flexible work request strategy in three ways:

 1. Having no proposal document deflates the seriousness of your request and the strength of your desire.

 Sure, your manager claims to be rational, but the truth is, even the most objective managers weigh decisions on some emotional level.

 Thorough preparation in the form of a first-rate proposal reflects intensity of purpose and desire.
 Those are very persuasive elements.

 2. Having no proposal document leaves your manager with doubts about ill-defined issues.